Example configuration entry for ESP32

 # Example configuration entry

 unit4relay: relay_1 (Optional): Relay switch for channel 1.
-Defaults to false.
+Default is false (off), and all other configuration options supported by Switch.

-After adding the device to the Dashboard, you can control relay on/off actions in Home Assistant.
+After adding the device to the Dashboard, you can control the relay on/off actions in Home Assistant.